zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-properties.md

 ### Blade Properties

 Blades use blade view models to manage the display information.
 This includes information like the title, subtitle, icon, and status.
-To acquire this data, often your extension will load an object by Id.
-Information passed into the blade as a `BladeParamter` can be passed to the blade view model via a `<Property>` element.
+To acquire this data, often the extension will load an object by Id.
+Information passed into the blade as a `BladeParameter` can be passed to the blade view model via a `<Property>` element.
 For an example, refer to this file in the samples:

 ```
 \Client\Hubs\Browse\Browse.pdl